kubernetes/community/contributors/devel/local-cluster/local.md

 Note the difference between a [container](http://kubernetes.io/docs/user-guide/containers/) and a [pod](http://kubernetes.io/docs/user-guide/pods/).
 Since you only asked for the former, Kubernetes will create a wrapper pod for you.
-However you cannot view the nginx start page on localhost.
+However, you cannot view the nginx start page on localhost.
 To verify that nginx is running you need to run `curl` within the docker container (try `docker exec`).

 You can control the specifications of a pod via a user defined manifest, and reach nginx through your browser on the port specified therein: